ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 .. warning::

-   Before powering the flight controller and servo rail for the first time, disconnect the rudder linkage from the tail servo or bellcrank on the tail gearbox.
+   Before powering the autopilot and servo rail for the first time, disconnect the rudder linkage from the tail servo or bellcrank on the tail gearbox.
 If you have a piston engine helicopter, also disconnect the throttle servo linkage.

-The RC MUST be calibrated before proceeding once the flight controller is powered up.
+The RC MUST be calibrated before proceeding once the autopilot is powered up.
 RC calibration is identical to all other vehicles.
 With helicopters using the ArduPilot system there can be no mixes in the RC radio.
 All the outputs must be "pure", i.e. use either airplane mode in your radio, or helicopter mode with H1